 DC has 27,157 infants and toddlers under the age of 3

-DC may lose more than 6,500 child care slots without emergency COVID-19 funding
+DC may lose 6,500 child care slots due to COVID-19 without significant public funding

 The early years of a child’s life are a wondrous and amazing period of development.
 In fact, the first three years shape every year after.
 And every family needs help when they have an infant or toddler.
 Together, we can make sure DC remains an attractive place to live, to work, and to raise a family.